apache/druid/docs/querying/aggregations.md

 This makes it possible to compute the results of a filtered and an unfiltered aggregation simultaneously, without having to issue multiple queries, and use both results as part of post-aggregations.

-If only the filtered results are required, consider putting the filter on the query itself, which will be much faster since it does not require scanning all the data.
+If only the filtered results are required, consider putting the filter on the query itself.
+This will be much faster since it does not require scanning all the data.

 | Property | Description | Required |
 | --- | --- | --- |